frank26080115/my-laser-projects/layered_stars_astro_magnet/README.md

 ![](doc/ani_480.gif)

-The SVG files used to laser-cut and laser-etch the acrylic sheets can be downloaded from this GitHub repo.
-The files are layered and optimized for making 6 pieces at a time on A4 sized acrylic sheets.
+The SVG files used to laser-cut and laser-etch the acrylic sheets can be downloaded from this GitHub repo. files are layered and optimized for making 6 pieces at a time on A4 sized acrylic sheets.
 The stars are randomly arranged, and two versions of arrangments are provided (12 different randomizations total).

 ![](doc/inkscape_screenshot.png)

-One disk of black and two disks of the star-studded disks are used for each piece.
+One disk of black and two disks of the clear star-studded disks are used for each piece.
 More star-studded disk can be used but the reflections start to make the photograph appear too dark.
 Two is my recommendation.

 The stickers are printed by Vistaprint.